Not-so-Cleansing Recessions: Quantitative Model

 \subsection{Set-Up and Calibration}

-We consider a strict generalization of our analytical model.
-In particular, we allow firms to know the full path of the fixed cost after the initial shock.
+We generalize the analytical model by allowing firms to forecast the full path of fixed costs after the initial shock, rather than treating each period myopically.
 Firms discount the path of fixed cost with factor $\beta\in (0,1)$.
 They forecast

 where $\tilde\pi$ are profits gross of fixed cost payments.
 Fixed cost after potential government subsidies are given by $\bar f_t^c$.
 Firms estimate the NPV of expected future profits by anticipating the transition of fixed costs after subsidies.
-The net present value of fixed cost, $NPV(\bar{\mathbf{f^c}})$, determines the cutoff and enters the eqs. \eqref{eq:fe-pe}, \eqref{eq:zcp-pe} in place of $f^c$.
+The net present value of fixed cost, $NPV(\bar{\bm{f}}^c)$, determines the cutoff and enters the eqs. \eqref{eq:fe-pe}, \eqref{eq:zcp-pe} in place of $f^c$.
 We also include random exit shocks in the analysis, i.e., at the beginning of each period, a fraction $\delta \in (0,1)$ of firms exit, which yields a unique steady-state of the economy in the long run.
 The factor $(1-\delta)$ is subsumed into the firm discount factor.
 We set $\delta=3.36\%$, which is the average exit rate of all active Spanish firms, as covered by SABI, in the period preceding the Global Financial Crisis (GFC).
 As our sample begins in 2000, the average is calculated from 2000 to 2006.
 We assume that the entrant productivity distribution, $\mu^E$, is Pareto, and parameterized by location $z_{min} = 1$.
 For the shape parameter, we follow \cite{gabaix2011rank} to estimate the shape parameter of the pre-GFC revenue distribution in SABI.
 Denoting $h$ the shape parameter of the firm size distribution, in our model, the productivity distribution has a shape parameter of $h(\sigma-1)$.
 The elasticity of substitution, $\sigma$, and LoV, $q$, were estimated in Section \ref{sec:empirics}.
 The log-deviations of model quantities are invariant to the scale of $f^e > 0$, which therefore does not need to be calibrated.
-For the same reason, we normalize $\bar L = f_0^c = 1$, where $f_0^c$ refers to the steady state fixed cost.
+For the same reason, we normalize $\bar L = f_{ss}^c = 1$, where $f_{ss}^c$ refers to the steady state fixed cost.